rishitv26/VulcanLeague/README.md

 - https://www.kaggle.com/code/danielhavir/vesuvius-challenge-example-submission/notebook

 To download, install this repository as a ZIP file and run main.py.
 Follow the instructions and setups as required.
 Then type manual for the instructions and profit.
+Make sure when the Ink is outputed you take a screenshot since it cant save well.